 So perhaps Covent Garden is where Carrot Coriander Soup originated, but even if it's not, you definitely want to try this fabulous soup.
 It's easy, super healthy and it will definitely make your life more delicious!

 P.S.
 Scott says this might be his favorite soup ever.
 That's saying a lot, as he's generally not a huge fan of pureed soups.

 Not a fan of cilantro?
-Nor worries, you honestly won’t know it’s in here, so don’t skip it.
+No worries, you honestly won't know it's in here, so don't skip it.
 When cilantro is simmered in a soup or stew it takes on a totally different, very delicious flavor profile.
 Oh, and if you like this delicious soup how about another one?
 Try our Roasted Pumpkin Soup with Ginger Cream - so delicious!

 - 2 tablespoons butter

 - 2 medium cloves garlic peeled and roughly chopped

 - 3 pounds carrots peeled and cut into 1-inch pieces

 - 1 medium apple cored and roughly chopped (don't worry about peeling